KurtE/TeensyRA8876-8080/README.md

 # TeensyRA8876-8080
 ## A RA8876 8080 parallel driver library for Teensy boards and variants.
+## CHANGES:
+09-07-26:
+- Reworked "graphicCursor.ino" sketch.
+Installed new process_mouse() function for processing mouse delta X and delta Y scaling as well as processing mouse button single, double clicks and object dragging with mouse pointer.

 ### ************** NEW SPEED IMPROVEMENT!!
 SEE BELOW. ******************